chamara-senarath/k-means-demonstrator/README.md

 # k-means-demonstrator

-this is an application written in C# to demonstrate K-Means clustering algorithm. cordinates can be given as a text file or by clicking on the panel. text file should be contained cordinates as follows,
+This is an application written in C# to demonstrate K-Means clustering algorithm. cordinates can be given as a text file or by clicking on the panel. text file should be contained cordinates as follows,
 ```